A creative media project inspired by storytelling, experimentalism and risk-taking.

 I’m Lia!
 (Shhh, it’s a nickname for Helena.
 But don’t tell anyone.)

 I grew up in the Silicon Valley, home to techies, start-ups and entrepreneurs.
 I knew “Java” as programming language first, then my coffee order.
 And yes, every one of my hometown friends are majoring in computer science, math or bio-chemistry.
 And me?
 Oh yes, hello, I’m the humanities major. *Cue parents’ disapproving looks*

 While my friends blazed ahead in computer science, engineering, math and bio-chemistry, I meandered and took on classes such as Latin, Classical Greek, Anatomy, Philosophy, U.S. History, Studio Art, Modern Odyssey and Freak Characters.
 Today, I follow current events, politics and social issues with the same ardor that I follow fashion week trends, recipes, indie magazines and literature.

 So when it came to choosing college, it made sense for me to head to New York City.
 Almost immediately I fell in love with the city, but eventually I fell out of love with my university.
 I loved the life and the “dream-big” mentality of the city, but I felt unfocused—limited by my major and drowned out in class sizes of 450+ students.
 For a prep-school student familiar with competitive 5-18 student class sizes, I became bored, dispassionate and uninterested.
 I didn’t want to become another student-zombie walking the halls chasing after a job title, so I left.

-Now, I’m taking a leave of absence from college.
-I’m traveling, doing internships and vlogging—a new video entry every week.
-(You can join my “vlogumentary” gap year here.)
+I took a leave of absence from college and travelled, interned, volunteered, and vlogged—a new video entry every week.
+(You can watch my “vlogumentary” gap year here.)